 - rights of way and highways

 Notable examples of Jonathan’s recent and ongoing work include:

-- Acting for HS2 in a variety of ongoing interim injunction proceedings, including the high-profile matter concerning protesters in makeshift tunnels at Euston Square Gardens;
+- Junior counsel for HS2 Ltd in a variety of ongoing interim injunction proceedings against protesters, including at Euston Square Gardens;

 - Advising on local authority action to remove unauthorised encampments under the CJPOA;

-- Sole counsel in a 9-day highways inquiry for a statutory objector;
+- Sole counsel in a 9-day highways inquiry for statutory objector;

 - Drafting notice of reference for Compulsory Purchase Compensation claim;